 What is IoT

-The Internet of Things (IoT) is a network of physical devices (so-called “things”) that collect and exchange data with other devices and systems over the internet.
+The Internet of Things (IoT) architecture is a network of physical devices (so-called “things”) that collect and exchange data with other devices and systems over the internet.
 The devices range from gadgets in the ordinary household (kitchen appliance, thermostat, smart scale, light switches) to sophisticated things such as autonomous cars, industrial equipment, or smart cities.
 There are different types of sensors that collect data.
 They can track geolocation, the temperature, the pressure, the state of something (like on/off), the air humidity, etc.

 The number of connected devices is enormous!
 It exceeded 10 billion in 2019 and is expected to reach the 30 billion mark by 2025, which is almost 4 times more than the projections of the world population.

-If you wonder what IoT brings to businesses, you find a simple answer: the data.
+If you wonder what IoT architecture brings to businesses, you find a simple answer: the data.
 IoT brings much more data about everything you work with!
 How can it be helpful?
 Well, it can:

 Improve efficiency & productivity